 Asthma can generally be well managed with diet and medications.
 Family members can help by encouraging a diet high in fruits, vegetables, and whole grains, and by minimizing fats and oils.
-Adopting such a diet themselves may help protect family members from later health problems, as well as make it easier for the patient to adhere to the dietary changes.
+Adopting such a diet themselves may make it easier for the patient to adhere to the dietary changes.

 - Ardern KD, Ram FS.
 Tartrazine exclusion for allergic asthma.
 Cochrane Database Syst Rev. 2001.
 [PMID:11687081]

 - Weiss KB, Gergen PJ, Crain EF.
 Inner-city asthma.
 The epidemiology of an emerging US public health concern.
 Chest.
 1992;101(6 Suppl):362S-367S.
 [PMID:1591932]